xhd2015/xgo/tools/README.md

 Emitted from `src/cmd/go/internal/work/buildid.go`.

 # Implement a mock framework
-With this techique it is trivil to implement a mock framework.
+With this technique it is trivial to implement a mock framework.

-Just use the `trap.AddInterceptor({Pre:..., Post:...})` to define pre to detect function point in interested, and return a `trap.ErrAbort` to skip the function.
+Just use the `trap.AddInterceptor({Pre:..., Post:...})` to define `Pre` to detect function point in interested, and return a `trap.ErrAbort` to skip the function.

 See [./test/test_trap/mock/mock.go](./test/test_trap/mock/mock.go):
 ```go